GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I start with drawing the data structures, and I spend a lot of time thinking about them.
-I also think about what the program has to go through before I start writing code.
+> ### There is not only a close analogy between the operations of the mind in general reasoning and its operations in the particular science of Algebra, but there is to a considerable extent an exact agreement in the laws by which the two classes of operations are conducted.
 >
-> ~ *Gary Kildall*
+> ~ *George Boole*

 ---
 ## 🏎 Quick Facts